 Walk one mile in my shoes….

-I recent months I’ve seen a number of posts from Christian friends of mine on social media seemingly defending their stance that the LGBT lifestyle is ungodly or unbiblical and that somehow there is a sustained attack on “religious freedoms” which is compelling them to speak out about this.
+I recent months I’ve seen a number of posts from Christian friends of mine, on social media, seemingly defending their stance that the LGBT lifestyle is ungodly or unbiblical.
+Somehow they think there is a sustained attack on “religious freedoms” which compels them to speak out about this.

-The only people Jesus ever turned away were those religious ruling classes, who considered themselves better than others, claiming to live “biblically” as it were.
+The only people Jesus ever turned away were those religious ruling classes.
+They considered themselves better than others, claiming to live “biblically”.
 They forced rules, and placed heavy burdens, on ordinary people.
 Living biblically is not actually a thing, many claim to live biblically and have very opposing lifestyles.
 Religious freedom has been used and abused in all sorts of ways, it does not mean you can just believe whatever you want.
 It does not afford you the right to be racist, Islamophobic, antisemitic, sexist or for that matter homophobic.
 Loving your neighbour “as yourself” really does mean “as yourself”.
 I.o.w considering yourself equal to your neighbour, not considering your lifestyle better then anyone else’s, like the pharisees did.
 Remember Jesus writing in the sand?
 So “Do not judge lest you be judged”.

-If you are a Christian and are adamant that the LGBT lifestyle is ungodly or not biblical in some way then at least do your homework, don’t be lazy and just read a few bible verses and listen to some traditional conservative preaching.
+Are you a Christian and are adamant that the LGBT lifestyle is ungodly or not biblical?
+Then at least you must do your homework.
+Don’t be lazy and just read a few bible verses and listen to some traditional conservative preaching.